 WHERE: 970 Blanshard Street, Victoria

 REGISTRATION: You may pay at the door for individual classes ($15 each) or save money by registering for the full 3-part course.
 Payment in advance guarantees you a place and speeds up the process at the door.
-Payment in advance will be available until Sept 7 at noon or until the pre-registration maximum is reached, whichever comes first.
+Payment in advance will be available until Sept 7 at noon or until the pre-registration maximum is reached.

 When our life is difficult and and the world seems so troubled, the only way to really reduce our problems and increase our happiness is to change our mental attitudes from negative to positive.
 Practicing meditation makes it easier to be positive, flexible, and helpful to ourself and others.